 If you have more then 50 employees I would recommend going for the Enterprise solution.
 It’s more expensive, but the Compliance and Information Protection services will help you protect your data and make it easier for you to comply with Business regulations and industry standards.

 Compare Office 365 Plans

 Office 365 comes in different plans for businesses.
-The two main flavours are Office 365 Business and Office 365 Enterprise.
+The two main flavors are Microsoft 365 Business and Office 365 Enterprise.
 The most important difference between these two plans is the seat cap and 24/7 phone support.
 Business plans are limited to 300 seats and you have only 24/7 phone support for critical issues.